 7. It may prevent urinary incontinence

-Thankfully, one can avoid urinary incontinence by maintaining a strong pelvic floor, and luckily, sex is a great workout for your pelvic floor muscles orgasms activate and strengthen those muscles.
+Thankfully, one can avoid urinary incontinence by maintaining a strong pelvic floor, and luckily, sex is a great workout for your pelvic floor muscles to activate and strengthen those muscles.

 8. It’s an intense calorie burner

 Sex is probably the most fun you can have while exercising as it uses various muscles.